 My favorite part in the book is when Robin talks about “bringing the sacred”.
 It’s something I desire to do in my own life–parenting and beyond.
 I want my children to see God everywhere, recognizing that in Him all things hold together.
 This happens only when I see and recognize those things.
 Robin says, “I hope we never miss the opportunity to elevate

 those rare and wonderful moments when God’s Spirit inspires

 us to share truth, hope, and light with our daughters.”

 This book is not a Pinterest-y book that will leave you overwhelmed with All The Things you have to do.
 In fact, it’s the opposite.
 You will finish the book (after underlining and rereading much of it) inspired, encouraged and totally excited to have this conversation–and many others–with your daughter.

 So, mamas of little girls--yes, even kindergarten mamas, this 8-12 year old tweenage time will be here before you know it.
 And it’s a real, different place than you are now.
 Don’t let those tween years pass you by.
 Get ready for them with this book.

 Mamas of tweens, this is your time!
 Grab this book and pick a special day to celebrate your daughter.

 And mamas to teenagers, it’s not too late.
 Being purposeful with your daughter can happen today.
 This book may not help you talk about your daughter’s period or changes in her body, but it may remind you of the role you play in being the trailblazer–the one with the machete, map and flashlight to lead your daughter through the wilds of her teen years.

-Head over to Robin’s shop now and grab Preparing Your Daughter for Womanhood.
-Her whole shop is 35% off right now, so the book is only $10.
+Please grab this book for yourself or the mamas in your life.
 You will be investing in your daughter, and her daughter, and her daughter and many many to come.